jdorfman/arduino-basics/README.md

 This incantation should make the light on the arduino blink repeatedly.
 You have now used JS and Johnny 5 to make a physical thing do a thing!

 What!?
-It dodn't do the thing?!
+It didn't do the thing?!
 Raise an issue!
 Clearly we didn't 'splain it right!

 ## Resources that you can ignore
 * Software